 - Bringing together a first small set of Service and Product firms focused on creating a layer of common processes and standards more in line with Enterprise expectations.
 The current coding guidelines can be seen in the “osDXP Modules (Plugin) guidelines” section below.

 If you would like to know about the background of the project continue reading below.
-If you have questions about what is in the first release, get in touch or reach out to your of the founding partners.
+If you have questions about what is in the first release, get in touch or reach out to your of the founding members.